tezos-commons/baseDAO/README.md

-To compile and execute them you'll need the `stack` tool, see [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/) tutorial for instructions on how to obtain in.
+To compile and execute them you'll need the `stack` tool, see [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/) tutorial for instructions on how to obtain it.

 As always you can use the `Makefile` to run them, simply using:
 ```
 make test
 ```

-For more detail about the tests, check out its [README.md](./haskell/test/)
+For more detail about the test suite, check out its [README.md](./haskell/test/)

 ## For Contributors